-During a curettage a gynecologist removes the pregnancy-tissue from the uterus.
+During a curettage a gynaecologist removes the pregnancy tissue from the uterus.
 He does this through the use of a thin tube (vacuum-curettage) or scraper (curette) through the vagina and the cervix.
-The curettage can occur under general anesthesia or sedation through an epidural.
-This depends on your own wishes and the judgment of the anesthesiologist.
+The curettage can occur under sedation or general anesthesia.
 Normally, you will be able to go home the same day.

 Advantages of curettage

 - Less of a disruption for your daily life.

 Disadvantages of curettage

 - A curettage is a medical procedure.